carpentries-incubator/tei-xml/_episodes/01-introduction.md

 > 3. Can you guess the sorts of information each element contains?
 >
 > > ## Solution
-> > FIXME - OR SHOULD THIS GO INTO NEXT MONTH.
+> > FIXME - OR COVER THIS IN NEXT EPISODE DISCUSSION?
 > {: .solution}
 {: .challenge}